ygsiro/windows-codecs/wincodecs/IWICComponentInfo.md

 ### GetSpecVersion - Parameter

-1. *cchSpecVersion* - The size of the wzSpecVersion buffer.
+1. *cchSpecVersion* - The size of the *wzSpecVersion* buffer.
 2. *wzSpecVersion* - When this method returns, contain a culture invariant string of the component's specification version.
 The version form is NN.NN.NN.NN.
 3. *pcchActual* - A pointer that receives the actual length of the component's specification version.
    The specification version is optional; if a value is not specified by the component, the length returned is 0.

 ### GetSpecVersion - Return value

 If this method succeeds, it returns **S_OK**.
 Otherwise, it returns an **HRESULT** error code.

 ### GetSpecVersion - Remarks

 All built-in components return "1.0.0.0", except for pixel formats, which do not have a spec version.

-If cchAuthor is 0 and wzAuthor is NULL, the required buffer size is returned in pccchActual.
+If *cchAuthor* is 0 and *wzAuthor* is NULL, the required buffer size is returned in *pccchActual*.

 ## GetVendorGUID